kihuni/kihuni/README.md

 - 🔭 I’m currently learning Back-end development at ALX Africa
 - 👯 I’m looking to collaborate on any project
 - 🤔 I’m looking for help with open-source contribution
-- 💬 Ask me about Javascript
+- 💬 Ask me about Python
 - 📫 How to reach me: stephenkihuni55@gmail.com
 - 😄 Pronouns: Mr.
 - ⚡ Fun fact: When I am not Coding, I watch movies.